Carbidopa/levodopa/entacapone: Mechanism of action

+Levodopa can cross the blood-brain barrier and it serves as the immediate precursor to dopamine, which cannot cross the barrier.
+Once levodopa enters the brain, it is converted to dopamine by the enzyme called aromatic L-amino acid decarboxylase (AADC), or to 3-O-methyldopa by catechol-O-methyltransferase.

-Levodopa is the immediate precursor to dopamine.
-Entacapone is a selective, reversible catechol-O-methyltransferase (COMT) inhibitor that prevents the degradation of levodopa.
-Entacapone does not cross the blood–brain barrier.
-Carbidopa is a peripheral aromatic L-amino acid decarboxylase (AADC) inhibitor.
-It does not cross the blood–brain barrier, either, and therefore does not interfere with levodopa metabolism in the CNS.
-By inhibiting dopa decarboxylase, carbidopa prevents the conversion of levodopa to dopamine in the PNS, increasing the amount of levodopa delivered to the CNS.
+Carbidopa is an inhibitor of AADC and does not cross the blood-brain barrier.
+As a result, it does not influence levodopa metabolism in the central nervous system.
+By inhibiting AADC, carbidopa prevents the conversion of levodopa to dopamine in the peripheral nervous system, allowing a larger amount of levodopa to reach the central nervous system.

-Society and culture
+History

 Legal status

-Carbidopa/levodopa/entacapone oral drug was approved for medical use in the United States in June 2003.
+Carbidopa/levodopa/entacapone was approved for medical use in the United States in June 2003.
 Levodopa-entacapone-carbidopa intestinal gel (LECIG) was first approved in Sweden in 2018, followed by Denmark, Finland, and Norway in 2019, Austria, Belgium, Germany, the Netherlands, Romania, and Slovenia in 2020.